CandlePlatforms/devdocs/docs/develop/getting-started.md

     // Sign up for a free dedicated RPC URL at https://rpc.maticvigil.com/ or other hosted node providers. const web3 = new Web3('https://rpc-mumbai.matic.today')

-    // web3 object is now connected with Polygon's node
+    // web3 object is now connected with Candle's node
         ```

 ---